What is RJ11? Connector Pinout, Uses, and FAQs

 RJ11 Male Connector

 RJ11 is a 6P4C registered jack.
-That is the connector of RJ11 has 6 positions(sockets) and 4 wires.
+Its connector has 6 positions (sockets) and 4 wires.

 These 4 wires are used in 2 pairs to make connections.
-One pair of wires in RJ11 is left unused.
+One pair of wires in it is left unused.
 It is considered as an extra pair, to be used in case of failure of the working pair.
+This jack is smaller in size compared to the other registered jacks.

-RJ11 Connector Pinout and color code
+RJ11 pinout and color code

 RJ11 Pinout(Male Connector)